Clasificación: BCL-2 inhibitor

 Storage and Handling

 Store your medication in the original, labeled blister pack or bottle, at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.

 If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
 They should avoid touching the pills.
 They should always wash their hands before and after giving you the medication.
 Pregnant or nursing women should not prepare the dose for you.
 Ask your oncology team where to return any unused medication for disposal.
 Do not flush down the toilet or throw in the trash.

 Certain cancer medications are only available through specialty pharmacies.
 If you need to get this medication through a specialty pharmacy, your provider will help you start this process.
 Where you can fill your prescriptions may also be influenced by your prescription drug coverage.
 Ask your health care provider or pharmacist for assistance in identifying where you can get this medication.

 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of venetoclax.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: